raidengaw-tech/Sheltic-CE/README.md

 # Sheltic-CE

 Still unfinished.
-I will touch-up when beta releases.
+I will touch-up when alpha releases.